Linghang metro station

 Linghang (領航), secondary station name: Dayuan International Senior High School (大園國際高中) is a station on the Taoyuan Airport MRT located in Dayuan District, Taoyuan City, Taiwan.
 It opened for commercial service on 2 March 2017.

 This elevated station has two island platforms and four tracks, although only two tracks are in commercial use.
-Only Commuter trains stop at this station.
+Only commuter trains stop at this station.
 The station is 148.8 m long and 21.6 m wide.
-It opened for trial service on 2 February 2017, and for commercial service 2 March 2017.
+It opened for trial service on 2 February 2017, and for commercial service on 2 March 2017.

-Construction on the station began on 18 September 2008, and opened for commercial service on 2 March 2017 with the opening of the Taipei-Huanbei section of the Airport MRT.
+Construction on the station began on 18 September 2008, and it opened for commercial service on 2 March 2017 with the opening of the Taipei-Huanbei section of the Airport MRT.